Maithanhceu/techtonica_assignments-/mai_ContactList/README.md

 # Open the  in the browser and you should see the following EventForm:

-# You can add and delete events:
+# You can add and delete an event: